onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Privatization is the basis for corruption

-Google - you organized nothing! you merely indexed - partially - and imperfectly
+Google - you organized nothing! you merely indexed - partially - and imperfectly Don’t be evil - google - **roleplay a trick with a vanishing coin - and even fail the trick and awkwardly remove the coin from your hand**
+How about “can’t be evil”

 If the idea of having olympics for solving the biggest problems for humanity sounds naive and absurd because that’s not how politics and social organization work - well that’s actually an inditement for how we do politics.
 Maybe that’s broken and needs to change - it needs a fundamental upgrade.
 And how we do sensemaking - we don’t have the collective understanding of our collective problems in order to begin solving them.
 The idea of world problem solving olympics sounds silly because we haven’t even mapped out how all the problems are connected!
 We have not organized ourselves in a way that would make it even possible to directly address our most fundamental problems!
 Our deepest problems are not just intractable - we’re completely unaware of what their best articulation even is!
 We’re blind at the most fundamental level!
 Our deepest problems are not merely climate change and pollution - our deepest problem is our relation with everyone else.
 And we’re completely blind to that in our current paradigm.
 The problem aren’t fossil fuels - the problem is how we relate to each other, and what our worldview & paradigm are - that’s the deepest leverage point.
 How much we value others and their lives and how much we want to consume personally